 Break/fix is sometimes distinguished from managed IT services, an approach in which IT services companies take responsibility for customers' IT systems and provide monitoring and management.

 Whereas break/fix companies resolve their customers' IT issues only when support is required, managed services providers (MSPs) take a proactive approach to prevent potential IT issues from disrupting business operations.
 MSPs generally use service-level agreement (SLA) contracts to guarantee the monitoring and management of customer IT systems at a flat monthly fee.

-In the IT services industry, the break/fix service model has received criticism for being a "reactive" method for caring for customers' IT systems.
-Some argue that the model inherently creates a situation where break/fix companies will see greater financial gain from fixing customers' IT issues than from taking preemptive measures to prevent issues from occurring in the first place.
-The managed services model therefore is seen by many as a superior IT support model, because MSPs proactively monitor and manage customers' IT systems and offer a billing structure that customers can control through SLAs.
+In the IT services industry, the break/fix service model has received criticism for taking a reactive approach to caring for customers' IT systems.
+Some argue that the model inherently creates a situation where break/fix companies will see greater financial gain from fixing customers' IT issues than from preventing issues from occurring in the first place.
+Managed services are therefore seen by many as a superior IT support model, because MSPs proactively monitor and manage customers' IT systems and offer a billing structure that customers can control through SLAs.

-While in the past, break/fix was a prevalent model for providing IT support, many IT services companies have since transitioned to the managed services model.
+While break/fix was a prevalent model for providing IT support, many IT services companies have since transitioned to the managed services model.
 However, numerous MSPs continue to offer and derive a portion of their annual revenue from break/fix services.